rhafer/opencloud/docs/ocis/deployment/oc10_ocis_parallel.md

   Traefik will issue certificates with LetsEncrypt and therefore you must set an email address in `TRAEFIK_ACME_MAIL=`.

   By default oCIS will be started in the `latest` version.
-If you want to start a specific version of oCIS set the version to `OCIS_DOCKER_TAG=`.
+If you want to start a specific version of oCIS set the version to `OC_DOCKER_TAG=`.
 Available versions can be found on [Docker Hub](https://hub.docker.com/r/owncloud/ocis/tags?page=1&ordering=last_updated).

   Set your domain for the oC10 and oCIS frontend in `CLOUD_DOMAIN=`, e.g. `CLOUD_DOMAIN=cloud.owncloud.test`.